tedo123-svg/work-progress-tracker/ETHIOPIAN-CALENDAR.md

-# Ethiopian Calendar Configuration
+# Ethiopian Government Fiscal Year Calendar Configuration

 ## Current Month Setting

-The system filters reports to show only **upcoming months** based on the Ethiopian calendar.
+The system filters reports to show only **upcoming months** based on the Ethiopian Government Fiscal Year calendar.

 ### How to Update the Current Month